DaZeTw/TymeX/README.md

 ## System Workflow

 1. **User Input**: Users enter availability and preferences through the User Interface (web, mobile, or chat).
-2. **NLP Parsing**: The NLP Parsing Module interprets the natural language input and converts it into structured JSON data.
+2. **NLP Parsing**: The NLP Module interprets the natural language input and converts it into structured JSON data.
-3. **Availability Management**: Parsed data is stored and managed in JSON format.
+3. **Availability Management**: Parsed data is stored and managed in JSON files.
-4. **Scheduling**: The Management System finds overlapping availability, prioritizes according to preferences, and suggests the best meeting time.
+4. **Scheduling**: The Management System finds overlapping availability, applies preference weights, and suggests the optimal meeting time.
 5. **User Confirmation**: Suggested times are displayed through the User Interface for user review.
-6. **Finalization**: Once a time slot is confirmed, notifications are sent to all participants.
-7. **Calendar Integration (Optional)**: If enabled, the system adds the meeting to users’ Google or Outlook calendars.